 Brown Oxide: "Bark Brown", a nice, standard brown.
 While this is a non-bleeding colorant, if you add too much to your soap it can migrate into other colors in the soap design or stain washcloths.
 We recommend starting out at 1/16th to 1/8th teaspoon per pound for melt & pour soaps.
-For cold process, add ½ teaspoon of oxide to 1 ounce of a carrier oil like Sweet Almond or Olive Oil and mix well using a mini mixer.
+For cold process, add 1 teaspoon of oxide to 1 tablespoon of a carrier oil like Sweet Almond or Olive Oil and mix well using a mini mixer.

 Note: Due to batch variation, this batch of brown oxide has a lighter hue.Safe for use in lip balmsINCI: Iron Oxide Ingredients:Botanical Name: Iron Oxide (CI 77499)Common Name: Iron Oxide

 "Thank you for your prompt response.
 Bramble Berry has the best customer service of any company I know of.
 Pass the word!" -Rene

-The post Sudsing up with London Suds appeared first on Soap Queen.
+The post Interview with Sami of Poor & Pretty Apothecary appeared first on Soap Queen.